Share-Based Compensation and Employee Benefit Plans

 Certain non-executive board members elected to receive a portion of their annual compensation in the form of restricted stock.
 The fair value of these service-vesting awards is measured based on the fair value of the underlying common stock on the date of grant, and share-based compensation expense is recognized on a straight-line basis over the one-year service period.

-In addition, during 2023 and 2024, 2.8 million and 0.6 million PSUs, respectively, were granted under the 2020 Incentive Plan.
-No PSUs were granted in 2025.
+In addition, during 2022, 2023 and 2024, 2.6 million, 2.8 million and 0.6 million PSUs, respectively, were granted under the 2020 Incentive Plan.
 The PSUs represent the target amount of grants, and the actual number of shares awarded upon vesting may vary depending upon the achievement of the relevant market condition which is based on Rackspace’s Total Shareholder Return (“TSR”) relative to the TSR of a comparator group of IT and Cloud Services Companies.
 The awards are eligible to vest in equal annual installments over three years based on the attainment of the market condition and the employee’s continued service through the end of the applicable measurement period and were valued using a Monte Carlo simulation.

-Lastly, during 2023, 2024 and 2025, 5.5 million, 32.1 million and 30.2 million long-term incentive cash units (“LTIC units”) were granted under the 2020 Incentive Plan.
-The LTIC units represent the target amount of grants, and the actual number of units awarded upon vesting may vary depending upon the achievement of the relevant market condition which is based on Rackspace’s TSR relative to the TSR of a comparator group of IT and Cloud Services Companies for LTIC units granted in 2023 and on the performance of our common stock for LTIC units granted in 2024 and 2025.
+Lastly, during 2023 and 2024, 5.5 million and 32.1 million long-term incentive cash units (“LTIC units”) were granted under the 2020 Incentive Plan.
+The LTIC units represent the target amount of grants, and the actual number of units awarded upon vesting may vary depending upon the achievement of the relevant market condition which is based on Rackspace’s TSR relative to the TSR of a comparator group of IT and Cloud Services Companies for LTIC units granted in 2023 and on the performance of our common stock for LTIC units granted in 2024.

 The following table presents the assumptions used to estimate the fair values of the PSUs granted in the periods presented: